Chișinău day two

 Since I had some time before the interview I visited the national art museum.
 It’s a bit of a mess, I got in through a side door and was shown through two galleries before being told that the rest of the museum is just down the road.

 The 19th century paintings were nothing new, portraits of aristocrats sitting bolt upright with eyes glazed over.
 Slightly chubby ladies holding babies, eating fruit, and wearing impractically small amounts of clothing.
-The 20th century paintings also had the standard social realist fare: woman teaching another woman to read, workers on the collective farm.
-There was one painting of two priests smoking, I don’t see why it would be controversial, there’s nothing in the bible saying priests can’t smoke.
-Lastly there was the soviet modernist stuff: photos pasted into paintings, simplified figures, exaggerated colours, repetition of patterns.
-Not a waste of time, but nothing inspirational either.
+The 20th Century paintings were the standard social realist tropes I recognise: women teaching other women to read, workers on the collective farm.
+There was one painting of two priests smoking, which was labelled as controversial, but I’m not convinced that it should be.
+There’s nothing in the bible saying priests can’t have a cigarette or two.

 I slept badly, someone in the bed next to mine in the hostel left for a flight at 4am and made loads of noise.
 Same problem last night, heat and noise kept me awake.